 Technology can also alter the energy in your bedroom.
 "I also do my best to stay off of my phone and computer at least an hour before bedtime so I can unwind and detach from the energy of technology," she says.
 "Reading, meditating, or journaling with soft lighting is a great way to unwind the eyes at night."

 Pay attention to the furniture in your room and ask yourself: Does it have a clear purpose?
 Is it inviting?
 "Having furniture you don't ever use or that has too many sharp edges can be unwelcoming and create a feeling of discomfort in the room," Patel explains.
 Instead, she recommends furniture with soft, organic lines that are inviting.

 When choosing furniture, Patel takes a similar approach to Marie Kondo and recommends buying items that spark joy rather than simply fulfill a need.
-"My favorite things in my bedroom is a meditation chair and a new piece of art we recently purchased.
+"My favorite things in my bedroom are a meditation chair and a new piece of art we recently purchased.
 Seeing those two pieces reminds me to take time for myself.
 Even if I'm quickly running through the room to grab something, it's like a little soft greeting to take a breath and remember to simply be."